dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 ## Data Remediation

+The following sections refer to methods of enhancing and changing data rather than just analyzing it.
+With the exception of the section on **Adding a New Column From Another Spreadsheet**, most of the information to follow will be of limited usefulness when analyzing data at DPLA Hubs for compatibility.
+However, as it may be quite useful in other contexts, or for DPLA Contributing Institutions themselves, we will include these sections as well.

-### Clustering
+## Clustering

 Clustering is Refine's method of algorithmically comparing a column's data against itself to look for inconsistencies.
 Refine uses two methods (Key Collision and Nearest Neighbor) with different functions to look for potential data inconsistencies.

 On the facet sidebar, hit **Reset all** to clear any facets or filters that are currently selected.
 Let's try clustering the Subject column.
 To start, let's use the split cells function to put each subject back in a single row.
-Once that is complete, click the drop-down on this column and choose Edit cells -> cluster and edit.
+Once that is complete, click the drop-down on this column and choose **Edit cells** > **Cluster and edit**.

 The Clusters from our dataset are mostly textual inconsistencies -- spelling, capitalization, etc. For each, you have the option of merging the values together, replacing inconsistencies with a single, consistent value.
 By default OpenRefine uses the most common value in the cluster as the new value, but you can select one of the other values by clicking the value itself, or you can simply type the desired value into the New Cell Value box.